Marine Corps Recruit Depot Parris Island: Military use

-Marines were first assigned to Parris Island on June 26, 1891, in the form of a small security detachment headed by First Sergeant Richard Donovan, two corporals and 10 privates.
+Marines were first assigned to Parris Island on 26 June 1891, in the form of a small security detachment headed by First Sergeant Richard Donovan, two corporals and 10 privates.
 This unit was attached to the Naval Station, Port Royal, South Carolina, the forerunner of Parris Island.
 Donovan's unit was highly commended for preserving life and property during hurricanes and storm surges that swept over the island in 1891 and 1893.

 Military buildings and family quarters constructed between 1891 and World War I form the nucleus of the Parris Island Historic District.
 At the district center are the commanding general's home, a 19th-century wooden dry dock, and an early 20th-century gazebo, all of which are on the National Register of Historic Places.

 On November 1, 1915, Parris Island was officially designated a Recruit Depot, and United States Marine Corps Recruit Training has continued there since then.
 In the early years of the Marine Corps presence it was referred to as Paris Island.

 Prior to 1929, a ferry provided all transportation to and from the island from Port Royal docks to the Recruit Depot docks.
 That year, a causeway and a bridge over Archer's Creek were completed.
 The causeway was dedicated as the General E. A. Pollock Memorial Causeway in April 1984.

 In the month following the Japanese attack on Pearl Harbor, 5,272 recruits arrived there with 9,206 arriving in January 1942, making it necessary to add the 5th, 6th, 7th and 8th Recruit Training Battalions.
 As the war influx continued, five battalions were sent to New River, North Carolina, to train, and the Depot expanded to 13 battalions.
 From 1941 to 1945, the Marines trained 204,509 recruits there, and at the time of the Japanese surrender, the Depot contained more than 20,000 recruits.

 On February 15, 1949, the Marines activated a separate "command" for the sole purpose of training female recruits.
 Later, the command was designated the 4th Recruit Training Battalion.

-The Korean War began in 1950, when 2,350 recruits were in training.
-From then until the 1st Marine Division withdrew from Korea, Parris Island drill instructors trained more than 138,000 recruits.
-In March 1952, the training load peaked at 24,424 recruits.
-The recruit tide again flooded during the years of the Vietnam War, reaching a peak training load of 10,979 during March 1966.
+Throughout the duration of the Korean war, around 138,000 recruits were trained on Parris Island.
+Compared to the 2,350 recruits in training when the war started in 1950, the highest training load hit 24,424 recruits in March of 1952.
+A separate peak of 10,979 recruits was also recorded in March of 1966 during the Vietnam war.
+Compared to these numbers, roughly 19,000 recruits are now trained on Parris Island each year.

-On the night of April 8, 1956, the Ribbon Creek incident resulted in the drowning of six recruits, which led to widespread changes in recruit training policies.
+On the night of 8 April 1956, the Ribbon Creek incident resulted in the drowning of six recruits, which led to widespread changes in recruit training policies.
 Supervision of drill instructors was expanded, such as the introduction of the series commander.

-On October 11, 2002, the town of Port Royal annexed the entire island, but most visitors still associate the installation with Beaufort, a larger community five miles to the north.
+On 11 October 2002, the town of Port Royal annexed the entire island, but most visitors still associate the installation with Beaufort, a larger community five miles to the north.